-Apple releases iOS 5.1 beta to registered developers [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Apple releases iOS 5.1 beta to registered developers [UPDATED]Alex Wagner - Editorial Director of News and Content

 It's that time once again, iOS developers!
 Apple just posted the beta version of iOS 5.1, which features the build number 9B5117b and is available for download on the iPhone 3GS, iPhone 4, iPhone 4S, iPad, iPad 2, and third and fourth-generation iPod touch.
 As usual, the iOS 5.1 beta is only available to registered developers and can be found inside Apple's official iOS Dev Center.